siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-fortify-ssc/overview.md

 ## Compatibility

-Must be running UrbanCode Velocity version 2.0.0 and later to use the plug-in.
+Must be running DevOps Velocity version 2.0.0 and later to use the plug-in.

 ## Versions
-UrbanCode Velocity plug-in images are located in DockerHub.
+DevOps Velocity plug-in images are located in DockerHub.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-fortify-ssc/tags).

 ## History